 If you notice any of these issues occurring, give the experienced team at All Aloha Plumbing a call to get a handle on it for you.
 Leaks don’t solve themselves, and the longer you delay in getting them fixed, the more drastic the problem will become, eventually causing more damage that will correspondingly cost you more money to address.

 Even if you are a seasoned do-it-yourselfer, plumbing repairs are one area where we don’t suggest trying to go it alone.
 In many cases, DIY drain cleaning methods are ineffective, and in the worst-case scenario, they can exacerbate the problem even further.
 Commercially available drain cleaning products contain harsh chemicals that can harm your health and cause further corrosion in your pipes, while drain snakes are often not long enough to reach clogs that have formed deep within your property’s pipe network.
-If you need drain cleaning in Maui, it’s best to call the friendly team at All Aloha Plumbing to get to the bottom of the issue with our specialized tools and techniques.
+If you need drain cleaning in Oahu, it’s best to call the friendly team at All Aloha Plumbing to get to the bottom of the issue with our specialized tools and techniques.

 A sewer camera inspection is the most technologically advanced way to discover any problems hidden within your pipes.
 It is also an excellent way to detect any minor issues that may become more severe in the future, such as a small accumulation on the walls of your pipes that is just beginning to form the basis of a clog.
 Here are some examples of circumstances in which a sewer camera inspection will be beneficial.